 This goes for most Cathay Pacific flights, including the ones we took.
 Other rules apply for direct flights between Hong Kong and Auckland or Christchurch and flights to, from, or via the Americas.

-Members of Cathay Pacific’s loyalty program Marco Polo Club get extra allowance.
+Members of the Marco Polo Club loyalty program get an extra allowance.

 The Cathay Pacific Premium Economy baggage allowance is more generous for what concerns checked baggage than the regular Economy one.
 You get 5 kg extra in Premium Economy.
-Cathay Pacific carry on rules, however, are the same in Economy and in Premium Economy.
+Cathay Pacific flight carry-on rules, however, are the same for Economy flights and Premium Economy.

 We didn't need those extra checked kilos, though, as we only brought about 11 kg each in our checked bags when we left, and about 13 kg each when we came back.
 As carry-on luggage, we both had a laptop backpack and a small tote bag.

 The Cathay Pacific check-in time is 48 hours until 90 minutes before departure.
-Cathay Pacific sends you an email reminder when the online check-in option opens.
+They send you an email reminder when the online check-in option opens.
 One passenger can check in all passengers booked on the same reservation.

-If you haven’t selected your seats beforehand, you can do so during the online check-in process
+If you haven't selected your seats beforehand, you can do so during the online process

 Cathay Pacific Hong Kong lounges

-There is no specific Cathay Pacific Premium Economy lounge and a Premium Economy ticket alone doesn’t grant you lounge access.
-However, you can buy a pass if you’re Marco Polo Club member.
+There is no specific Cathay Pacific Premium Economy lounge and Premium Economy tickets alone doesn't grant you lounge access.
+However, you can buy a pass if you're Club member.

 Cathay Pacific has no less than four lounges at Hong Kong International Airport, of which two have a BusinessClass part and a First Class part.
 The biggest one is The Pier.
-It’s not only the biggest Cathay lounge at HK International – it’s the biggest in the world.
+It's not only the biggest Cathay lounge at Hong Kong airport – it's the biggest in the world.